 What is an example of a price floor?

 A price level or minimum price is defined as an intervention to increase the market price when the government considers the price too low.
-Minimum wage is the most common example of a price floor.
+The minimum wage is the most common example of a price floor.
 This is the lowest price that employers can pay workers for their labor.

 Can you avoid the minimum wage?